publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch88/schI/m__us_usc_t10_s1784.md

     2001—Subsecs. (d) to (g).
 [Pub.
 L. 107–107][/us/pl/107/107] added subsecs. (d) to (g).

- __Improved Data Collection Related to Efforts to Reduce Underemployment of Spouses of Members of the Armed Forces and Close the Wage gap Between Military Spouses and Their Civilian Counterparts__
+ __Improved Data Collection Related to Efforts To Reduce Underemployment of Spouses of Members of the Armed Forces and Close the Wage Gap Between Military Spouses and Their Civilian Counterparts__

 [Pub.
 L. 113–291, div.
 A, title V, § 568][/us/pl/113/291/s568], Dec.
 19, 2014, [128 Stat.
 3386][/us/stat/128/3386], provided that: